secretstartups/handbook/people-group/360-feedback/index.html.md

 - Other.

 ### Reviewer Nomination Process
 In Culture Amp, a reviewer is anyone who is requested to provide feedback for a team member.

+**If you are unsure who to nominate as a reviewer, consider saving your nominations as a `Draft` in CultureAmp.** This will allow you to sign back in and add or delete your nominations.

 Reviewers can be managers, direct reports or co-workers.
 Here are some best practices for selecting reviewers:

 - Nominate your manager, all of your direct reports (if applicable) and a selection of up to three peers.
 If you are in heavily cross-functional or leadership roles, ensure you have cross-functional representation in line with your level of collaboration.
 - Search for team members using their email or last name, as CultureAmp does not support listing Preferred Name, only Legal Name and Email.